godotengine/godot-docs/learning/editor/unity_to_godot.rst

 However, we often observe a common architecture for Unity projects, which consists in having one Assets folder in the root directory, that contains various folders, one per type of asset: Audio, Graphics, Models, Materials, Scripts, Scenes, etc.

 As described before, Godot scene system allows splitting scenes in smaller scenes.
 Since each scene and subscene is actually one scene file in the project, we recommend organizing your project a bit differently.
-This wiki provides a page for this: `Project Organization <engine/project_organization.html>`_.
+This wiki provides a page for this: :ref:`doc_project_organization`.

 Where are my prefabs?